Learning New Orleans Yatspeak and Slang

 Camelback

 We’re you thinking the opposite of a camel toe?
 No. It’s a shotgun house (see below) with a second-story addition only on the back.
-If you go on a Garden District tour, the guides will tell you all about the different house styles.
+If you go on a Garden District tour, the guides will tell you about the different house styles.

 Carnival

-Not the weekend companies that pull into town and sell super expensive tickets for dubious mechanical rides.
+Not the weekend companies that pull into town and sell expensive tickets for dubious mechanical rides.
 In New Orleans, it’s the party season weeks beginning in January (Twelfth Night) and leading up to Mardi Gras.

 Cher